 Sebastian is a writer and teller of tales, indulging his strange imagination wherever and whenever he can.
 He lives in Sheffield because there are folk songs, stories and hills just around every corner.

-Daisy is a Lecturer in English Literature at Wolverhampton University, and specializes in late medieval drama.
+Daisy is a Lecturer in English Literature at the University of Wolverhampton, and for her research specializes in late medieval drama.

 As a theatre practitioner and storyteller, her projects include performances of the Bayeux Tapestry; Broken Shells and Unruly Woman - a collection of medieval stories about women defying the restrictions placed on them by their class and gender.